*Updated for 2022: Returning to school during coronavirus – what to expect

-Pupil Voice: “Every single pupil has a voice”
+Pupil Voice: pupil participation at my school means “every single pupil has a voice”

-Rachel’s views: What my school is doing to give pupils more say in decision making
+Rachel’s views on pupil participation: What my school is doing to give pupils more say in decision making

 Learning about your rights can help you feel more cared for and in control of your future.
 Find out more about the UNICEF Rights Respecting Schools Awards.

 Speaking up at the pupil council about what matters to us

 Does something need fixing at your school?
 Scott spoke up at Pupil Council and made getting online easier.

 Rights are used to make sure you feel safe, looked after, respected and listened to.
 Find out how the law is changing to give pupils more rights.

 Your right to ask the school to find out if you need extra support

 First steps: Getting the right support starts with people understanding your needs.